-Click the Program2 tab.
-Click the green (+) icon at the upper left and select Confidence Interval.
+Return to the fit program.
+Click the (+) icon at the upper left and select Confidence Interval.
 A Confidence Interval step appears following the Fit step.

-At the top of the Confidence Interval step, disable the autogeneration of plots by clicking the plot icon.
+2 At the top of the Confidence Interval step, disable the autogeneration of plots by clicking the plot icon.
 For both Parameter Confidence Intervals and Prediction Confidence Intervals, use the default method gaussian and 95% confidence level.
 Click the Run this program step button to compute confidence intervals.